How to Effectively Use User Agents for Web Scraping

 Websites often analyze User-Agent headers to determine if the request sender is a real user or a bot.
 Therefore, web scraping headers like User-Agent are vital for scraping without getting blocked.

-Many websites are likely to block requests that don't provide any User-Agent headers.
-While most throttle or block specific User-Agent headers that appear unusual like Linux operating system or unknown web browser.
+Many sites are likely to block requests that don't provide any User-Agent header.
+They may also throttle or block specific User-Agent strings that appear unusual (for example, strings indicating an outdated browser or a non-standard client like an obscure web crawler).

-To prevent scrapers from being blocked because of user agent it's best to rotate User-Agent headers for each outgoing request.
-Let's take a look at how to establish an user-agent pool and randomly rotate them in web scraping next.
+To prevent scrapers from being blocked because of the User-Agent, it’s best to rotate User-Agent headers for each outgoing request.
+Next, let's take a look at how to establish a pool of user-agent strings and randomly rotate them in web scraping.

 How to Get User-Agent Strings?